 The Sony A8H OLED TV (called the A8 or A85 in the UK) strikes the ideal balance between price and performance by taking premium OLED features from the Sony A9G Master Series and bringing them to a lower price point.

 Despite its 65-inch model only costing $2,799/£2,799 at launch, the Sony A8H/A8 carries Sony’s top-line X1 Ultimate processor, Sony’s Pixel Contrast Booster (for more intense image highlights), and a new OLED version of the X-Motion Clarity feature Sony initially developed for its FALD LCD TVs.

-The Sony Bravia A8H OLED TV is so impressive, then, that we'd recommend keeping an eye out for it during the upcoming Amazon Prime Day 2021 sales, as it's possible you'll see the A8H go for much lower than retail price.
-The A8H has been replaced by the more recent Sony A80J OLED TV, so it's very possible we'll see some big discounts on the A8H.
+The Sony Bravia A8H OLED TV is so impressive, then, that we'd recommend keeping it even as an older model.
+The A8H has been replaced by the more recent Sony A80J OLED TV, but that doesn't invalidate the A8H's overall quality.